Close Alert Banner

 Drive economic development in our downtowns

 These planned stations will spark economic development in our downtown areas.
-This additional GO Transit route, north of Highway 401, will open new catchment areas for GO ridership; stimulate job creation and mixed-use development around the stations; and increase land values along the corridor, near station sites.
+This extended GO Transit route, north of Highway 401, will open new catchment areas for GO Transit ridership; stimulate job creation and mixed-use development around the stations; and increase land values along the corridor, near station sites.

 The extension will stimulate the economy, with thousands of jobs; new homes; construction of office space, retail and commercial space, creating transit-oriented walkable communities.

-The Region and local area municipal partners will work with the private sector to help deliver a transit-oriented vision for the proposed stations and surrounding lands.
-Planning around the stations is underway—already attracting higher-density development, envisioned for Major Transit Station Areas.
+The Region, along with local area municipal partners, will work with the private sector to help deliver a transit-oriented vision for the proposed stations and surrounding lands.
+Planning around the future station sites is underway—already attracting higher-density development, envisioned for Major Transit Station Areas.

 Downtown Oshawa at night